rafaelespinoza/notexfr/README.md

 You would need a developer token with full access to your account.
 This is so you can download the data necessary to make associations to your standardnotes account data.
 Part of that includes reading existing content, which requires full access to your account.
-This program does not use any note content, it only uses metadata such as timestamps, internal ids and names of resources.

 Visit the [Evernote developer documentation](https://dev.evernote.com/doc) site.